algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 [^7]: **GPS**: Global Positioning System (GPS), is a satellite-based radio navigation system owned by the United States government.
 It is a satellite constellation supporting highly accurate positioning, navigation and timing (PNT) measurements worldwide.
 [GPS](https://novatel.com/support/knowledge-and-learning/what-is-gps-gnss)

 [^8]: **GPRS**: abbreviation for general packet radio service: a system for sending and receiving images and other information using mobile phones.
 It makes for good battery life but limits online activity.
 It is a packet-oriented mobile data standard on the 2G cellular communication network's global system for mobile communications.

-[^9]: **Undervoltage**: The Undervoltage-lockout (UVLO) is an electronic circuit used to turn off the power of an electronic device in the event of the voltage dropping below the operational value that could cause unpredictable system behavior.
-[Undervoltage](https://en.wikipedia.org/wiki/Undervoltage-lockout)